dxdxdt/proone/doc/dev_notes.md

 The use of ALPN can be disabled by not setting the ALPN list for ssl config(ie. not calling `mbedtls_ssl_conf_alpn_protocols()`).

+## Notes on Arch
+For ARM, the codes are assigned for arches with major changes as per the "industry standard".
+ARMV4T is the first and oldest Linux suppports.
+The thumb variant has been chosen because almost all ARM CPUs run Linux kernel with Thumb enabled.
+Major improvements and features were introduced with ARMV7(hfp) and AARCH64(more hfp registers and 64bit address space).
+Note that in order for a 64-bit kernel to run 32-bit executables, the kernel must be configured with CONFIG_COMPAT.
+There's no major penalty for enabling this so it's assumed that most AARCH64 devices are configured with CONFIG_COMPAT.

+Proone recognises that the arches that have gone "extinct".
+These arches are SH4 and M68K.
+They are merely defined to honor the Mirai's choice of arches.
+There are also arches that lack the prevalence in embedded devices.
+These include PPC and SPARC(not assigned, but targetted by Mirai).
+ARC CPUs are supported by Linux but no actual product powered by ARC runs Linux.

-[^1]: The crafted packets are not recognised by the kernel because no socket is associated with the port.
+[^1]: The crafted packets are not recognised by the kernel because no socket is
+      associated with the port.
 The kernel is forced to send a RST back and this packet will reach the remote end if there's no firewall in the way that filters it.

 [^2]: The port 64420 is in the ephemeral port range.
-Blocking this port may lead to mild consequences for ISPs.
+Blocking this port may lead
+      to mild consequences for ISPs.